 About Institutional Economics

 My economics training was neo-classical, but I also have heterodox leanings in the direction of Austrian, evolutionary and institutional economics (hence the name of the blog).
-I am inspired by the classical liberal tradition and I am a member of the Mont Pelerin Society.
-My main interests are macroeconomic policy and financial markets, but I have ranged more broadly, including a misspent youth in the discipline of political science.
-I have since worked in Australian federal politics, financial markets, academia and think-tanks.
+I am inspired by the classical liberal tradition and a member of the Mont Pelerin Society.

-I was one of three economists to place in two of the three rounds of the MNI-Deutsche Börse Economic Forecasting Competition.
+I sometimes build time series econometric models for fun and profit and was one of three economists to place in two of the three rounds of the MNI-Deutsche Börse Economic Forecasting Competition.

 Institutional Economics is available via Newstex and Amazon Kindle.